Effect of combined heaving and pitching on propulsion of single and tandem flapping foils: Introduction

 \section{Introduction}

 Bio-inspiration has been a key factor in the design of underwater vehicles and robots.
 Recently, there has been an increased interest in learning from nature to improve underwater propulsive performance.
-The natural propulsion systems utilized by aquatic creatures can out-perform the conventional propulsive devices by as much as 40\% \cite{Mannam2020,Yu2005}.
-Such propulsion systems have many benefits over screw propellers and other traditional propulsors including the absence of cavitation \cite{Huang2013, Arndt2012, Mengjie2020, Mannam2020}, low acoustic signature \cite{Wagenhoffer2021} and excellent manoeuvring performance \cite{Roper2011}, among others.
+The natural propulsion systems utilized by aquatic creatures can out-perform the conventional propulsive devices by as much as 40\%, as mentioned in \citet{Mannam2020,Yu2005}.
+Such propulsion systems have many benefits over screw propellers and other traditional propulsors including the absence of cavitation \citep{Huang2013, Arndt2012, Mengjie2020, Mannam2020}, low acoustic signature \citep{Wagenhoffer2021} and excellent manoeuvring performance \citep{Roper2011}, among others.

-Based on the mode of swimming, bio-inspired underwater propulsion can be broadly classified into two categories \cite{Chu2012}, viz., finned propulsion and jet propulsion.
+Bio-inspired underwater propulsion can be broadly classified into two categories \citep{Chu2012}, viz., finned propulsion and jet propulsion.
 Finned propulsion systems employ flapping foils to generate thrust while jet propulsion utilize flexible membranes and surfaces to squeeze water through a small space (creating a jet).
-Several species of fish use multiple fins to generate thrust and consequently, some bio-mimetic marine vehicles \cite{Mannam2018, AutoNaut, Licht2004_1, Licht2004_2} also use multiple foils for propulsion.
+Several species of fish use multiple fins to generate thrust and consequently, some bio-mimetic marine vehicles \citep{Mannam2018, Licht2004_1, Licht2004_2} also use multiple foils for propulsion.
+Recently, flapping foils have been employed in marine engineering to harvest wave energy in \citet{JI2017185}, power generation by turbines in \citet{Kinsey2012}, ship propulsion in \citet{BELIBASSAKIS2013227} and in propulsion of unmanned underwater vehicles (UUVs) \citep{Ramamurti2010, ZHANG2021108763}.
+The flapping foil system has very high potential to enhance propulsion and stability of ships and UUVs \citep{1353412}.
 If the fins/foils are arranged in-line, the configuration is known as a \textit{tandem} configuration.
 On the other hand, if the foils are arranged such that they are parallel to one another, the configuration is said to be \textit{side-by-side}.